Determinantally equivalent nonzero functions: Introduction and main result

 The rest of the paper is structured as follows.
-We begin, in section~\ref{counterexample_sec}, by discussing why the conjecture of \cite{equiv_symm_kernels_for_dpps} cannot hold in the general setting, and we then provide some insight into the hypothesis of our theorem~\ref{my_main_thm}.
-In section~\ref{sec_notation_and_terminology} we define and explain the various graph-theoretic objects we use to study the problem.
-In section~\ref{section_short_pf} we provide a short proof of the main result of \cite{equiv_symm_kernels_for_dpps} with the additional assumption that the functions at hand, besides symmetric, are also non-zero.
-We do this by utilising a shortcut (proposition~\ref{suff_conditions_for_cocycle_property}).
-Doing so gives us the opportunity to illustrate some of the techniques of said paper which we also deploy in proving our theorem~\ref{my_main_thm}, in the tidier/simpler symmetric setting.
-In section~\ref{section_graph_theory_tools} we devise the main set of graph-theoretic tools we use in the final section of the paper to prove our result.
-Lastly, in section~\ref{section_proof_of_my_theorem}, by applying the graph-theoretic lemmas from section~\ref{section_graph_theory_tools} we discover an underlying combinatorial structure in the problem; we derive various relations between determinantally-equivalent functions, and we then use them to prove our theorem.
+We begin, in Section~\ref{counterexample_sec}, by discussing why the conjecture of \cite{equiv_symm_kernels_for_dpps} cannot hold in the general setting, and we then provide some insight into the hypotheses of our Theorem~\ref{my_main_thm}.
+In Section~\ref{sec_notation_and_terminology} we define and explain the various graph-theoretic objects we use to study the problem.
+In Section~\ref{section_short_pf} we provide a short proof of the main result of \cite{equiv_symm_kernels_for_dpps} with the additional assumption that the functions at hand, besides symmetric, are also nowhere-zero and the characteristic of the underlying field is not $2$.
+We do this by utilising ``a shortcut" given by Proposition~\ref{suff_conditions_for_cocycle_property}.
+Doing so gives us the opportunity to illustrate some of the techniques of said paper which we also deploy in proving our Theorem~\ref{my_main_thm}, and which were a source of inspiration for the conception of the novel techniques of the present paper.
+In Section~\ref{section_graph_theory_tools} we describe three simple algebraic identities using graphs, which our proof of the main result is essentially built upon.
+Lastly, in Section~\ref{section_proof_of_my_theorem}, by using the identities and graph-theoretic setting from Section~\ref{section_graph_theory_tools} we discover an underlying combinatorial structure in the problem; we derive various relations between determinantally equivalent functions, and we then use them to prove our theorem.

-\section{Counterexamples to the Conjecture}
+\section{Counterexamples to the conjecture}

-Firstly, let us consider the case when $\Lambda$ is a set with $n\geq4$ elements - and so then the problem is none other than the linear-algebraic one between two matrices described in the introductory section of the paper.
-For simplicity, let us assume $\Lambda=\{1,2,\ldots,n\}$.
+For reasons that will be explained later on in the section, our analysis is restricted to functions $K,Q:\Lambda\to\mathbb{F}$ that are nowhere-zero except possibly on the set $\{(x,x):x\in \Lambda\}$.
+A simple and canonical counterexample to the conjecture of \cite{equiv_symm_kernels_for_dpps} is the following: Let $\Lambda$ be a set such that $|\Lambda|=4$ - and so then the problem is actually none other than the linear-algebraic one between two matrices described in the introductory section of the paper.
+For simplicity, let us assume $\Lambda=\{1,2,3,4\}$.
 Consider the functions/matrices $K:\Lambda^2\to\mathbb{F}$ and $Q:\Lambda^2\to\mathbb{F}$ defined by